If you’re curious about the best-paying jobs in precious metals, this is the article for you 🙂

-You will need a quality and relevant website to promote the products, and the sky’s the limit when it comes to earning potential.
+You will need a quality and relevant website to promote the products (like a precious metals IRA), and the sky’s the limit when it comes to earning potential.
 One affiliate I know recently earned $50k from a single sale from a gold IRA company, and though not common, it just shows you what’s possible.

 Gemology is the study of gems, including diamonds and other precious stones.
 This field requires knowledge about the characteristics of various gems and an eye for detail.

 Gemologists are employed by jewelry stores and private companies to identify and appraise gemstones.
 They may also provide expert advice on buying jewelry or conducting repairs.

 The salary range for gemology jobs is $40k – $80k per year, with an average annual salary of around $62k, depending on your location.
 To become a gemologist, you must complete an accredited training program and obtain certification from the American Gem Society or a similar organization.